eorroe/SemanticHTML/README.md

 The final thing about this proposal is would styling `button { /*styles*/ }` affect the elements that have `is="button"` that's for you guys to decide.

-### If your reading this and know someone who would like to put this into action please let's start a discussion in the [issues](https://github.com/eorroe/SemanticWEB/issues)
+### If you're reading this and know someone who would like to put this into action please let's start a discussion in the [issues](https://github.com/eorroe/SemanticWEB/issues)